 Religions urge one to follow a path of spiritual inquiry because it is an opportunity for self-realization.
 Religions point out that when we recognize our inner purity, free ourselves from our ego-driven behaviors, and restrain our negative thoughts and actions, we will develop a love for all.
 When viewed from this perspective, there is no argument against religion.
 However, skeptics would point out that most human conflicts in the world are somewhat traceable to religious bigotry and hatred and that religions have separated people more than they had brought them together.
 And, we cannot deny that followers of religions have indeed exhibited intolerance causing enormous misery in the world.
 But, the blame lies more with the followers of religions than with religions or their messages.
 All great religions of the world preach tolerance and respect for other faiths.
-It would be a mistake if we discard religion because of the intolerance of its adherents or because of the ‘convenient’ interpretation of its message.
+It will be a mistake if we discard religion because of the intolerance of its adherents or because of the ‘convenient’ interpretation of its message.
 The relevant question, therefore, is not whether religion is necessary but what kind of religion?

 By Dr. Ram Sriram